 The public assault on Joseph Boyden earlier this year was as mystifying as it was senseless and infuriating.
 Out of nowhere, Canadians were witness to a relentless campaign to tarnish a man’s reputation and douse a career focused on telling the stories of Canada’s indigenous people.
 Boyden is a highly acclaimed Canadian writer of fiction novels whose protagonists are indigenous.
 His works have been nominated for, or have won, several prestigious literary awards and garnered him widespread notoriety, a spotlight he has used to advocate for indigenous rights in Canada.

-On the same logic I can imagine the recriminations directed at Gord Downie of iconic Canadian rock band The Tragically Hip.
+I can imagine a similar line of recrimination is silently directed at Gord Downie of iconic Canadian rock band The Tragically Hip.
 He is as blue-blooded a white guy as it gets, and has also become a vocal champion of indigenous rights.
-It is perhaps unfortunate that indigenous people who have personally suffered the ill-effects of Canada’s cultural genocide are not household names like Downie or Boyden who advocate for them.
+It is perhaps unfortunate that indigenous people who have personally suffered the ill-effects of Canada’s cultural genocide are not household names like Downie or Boyden who work hard to remove the blinders of their countrymen to our collective crimes.
 At the same time, and it pains me to say this, it cannot be denied that white folks, or any dominant group for that matter, are more inclined to take it to heart when a prominent one of their own kind stands up and says “we should be ashamed.”

 Certainly, experiential voices are more authentic in depicting the horrible psychic toll of systemic racism, but when you are fighting to shift the culturally ingrained view of the majority, the most persuasive voices are those who speak the language of the oppressor.
 White folks are no different than any other folk: they are not easily swayed by the wagging fingers of a different creed.
 It is a sad but true facet of human nature to dismiss the remonstrations of “others” with an axe to grind, to discount the legitimacy of the grievances as a ploy of identity politics.

-Among those not driven by professional jealousy, it is obvious Boyden uses his profile to speak truth as it has been conveyed to him about the plight of indigenous people and to transmit those experiences to his own folk.
-He is not plotting to steal a spotlight away from indigenous voices engaged in the fight, nor claim their persecution as his own.
-While it is true, a full-fledged indigenous person would offer a more compelling testament to the perils of indigenous identity, it is also true that the audiences of white folk assembled to hear them would be much smaller than that which Boyden or Downie would command.
+Among those not driven by professional jealousy, it is obvious Boyden uses his profile to speak truth as it has been conveyed to him – or as his research has uncovered – about the plight of indigenous people and to transmit those experiences to a broad audience.
+It is an specious leap in logic to infer this betrays an intention to steal the spotlight away from indigenous voices engaged in the fight, nor to claim their persecution as his own.
+While it is true, a full-fledged indigenous person would offer a more compelling testament to the perils of indigenous identity, it is also true the audiences of white folk assembled to hear them would be much smaller than that which Boyden or Downie can command.
 That is why they lend their voices to the fight – they have a bigger stage.

 Boyden always maintained he is of mostly Celtic blood with indigenous ancestry somewhere in his family tree.
-In Canada, the English tried to exterminate this country’s indigenous people and for most of our history, folks who could pass for white were not waving flags to show their pride at having mixed ancestry.
-Boyden’s story of a lost, mixed heritage is a common story in Canada.
+In Canada, the English tried to exterminate this country’s indigenous people.
+For most of our history, people who could pass for white were not waving flags to show pride in their mixed indigenous ancestry.
+Boyden’s story of a covered-up, indigenous heritage is a common story in Canada.
 My lost heritage is of a similar bent, though the broken lineage is that of black American.

 At an early age, when Boyden discovered his own indigenous ancestry, instead of hiding it he embraced it.
-He’s made a career and become a public figure thanks to that early act of embracing his indigenous heritage.
+He’s made a career and become a public figure thanks to that early embrace.
 Other than Boyden’s notoriety, this is a fairly pedestrian reality in Canada; a country teeming with emigrés and exiles from all corners of the globe who’ve been mixing it up, often in scandalous contravention of the times, for eons.

 It seems for a small faction of resentful figures Boyden’s success and notoriety was a pill too bitter to swallow given their work for the cause.
-So, they called him a fraud, a poser, accused him of shape-shifting in a head-dress for publicity and cash.
-The insinuation was that his success came at the cost of a real indigenous person’s success, which is completely absurd.
-It was this country’s version of the “birther issue,” except the figure under attack wasn’t a would-be political oppressor vying for the most powerful political office in the land.
-Boyden is an artist and vocal champion of indigenous rights.
-Those responsible for stirring this pot seem like a petty lot, more angry that Boyden gets to go to all the good parties than anything else.
+So they called him a fraud, a poser, accused him of shape-shifting in a head-dress for publicity and financial gain.
+The insinuation is that his success has come at the expense of a real indigenous person’s success.
+It is compete lunacy to make such a claim, especially in light of Canada’s history in this regard.
+Those responsible for stirring this pot seem like a petty lot; their ire directed at Boyden because he gets to go to all the good parties than anything else.
 It was a sad, pointless row; one clearly rooted in professional resentment.

 Narratives, be they biographical or fictional, that prominently feature the voices of marginalized identities are a compelling way to invite readers from the dominant group to see first hand how life is experienced from a less privileged vantage point.
 Such stories more deftly hold up a mirror to those in the dominant group; the identification with a marginalized protagonist makes it far more difficult to deny their humanity in our real lives, to dismiss or ignore their grievances.
-Their stories make it more difficult for us to really believe our indifference to the constancy of suffering they endure is benign; they make us more likely to apprehend how this blasé attitude actively perpetuates their inequality.
+These stories enter our consciousness through fictional characters and they continue to resonate when we are confronted with these issues in the news.
+We can no longer see the issue in the same ignorant light.

 As a mode of throwing the moral depravity of oppressors back in their face, a story humanises the oppressed and makes it more difficult for the reader to walk away from that encounter and still repudiate their existence.
-You read a story about a homeless man and it becomes difficult to simply breeze past them as you take a break at work the next day.
-It is a far more effective way of getting people to recognize the many wrongs we are abetting by our quiet indifference than is the tack of using public admonishments or finger wagging to stir our moral compass into proper alignment.
+You read a story about a homeless man and it becomes impossible to breeze past them as you take a break at work the next day.
+It is a far more effective way of getting people to recognize the many wrongs we are abetting with indifference than is the tack of using public admonishments or shaming to stir our moral compass into proper alignment.

 Accusations and blame, even if deserved, rarely provoke the intended effect of opening consciousness among the dominant group because the mode of discourse, that of polemic, is too hard for most egos to bear.
 The guilt or animosity triggered by the condemnation hardens a mind, puts it on the defensive, and for that reason is a less effective way to change the view about certain pernicious social realities.